social-logic/.github/profile/README.md

 <img src="./banner.png">

 # Social Logic
-We are a team founded in March 2026, based in Hong Kong, and we strive to apply Algorithmic Game Theory to build tools that ensure equitable resource distribution.
+We are a team founded in March 2026 and is based in Hong Kong.
+Social Logic is an independent computational research initiative leveraging Algorithmic Game Theory and Mechanism Design to analyze and optimize Hong Kong’s socio-economic frameworks.

 ## Team Member
 Joshua CHOI Kui Wang, Founder & Lead Developer